abezr/pdf-summarize/README.md

 This architecture demonstrates **senior-level thinking**:

-1. ✅ System design before code
+1. ✅ System design before code (architecture and data models documented)
-2. ✅ Innovation (graph-based approach)
+2. ✅ Graph-based document processing implemented end to end
-3. ✅ Observability built-in
+3. ✅ Multi-LLM provider layer with quota-aware model selection
-4. ✅ Production-ready design
-5. ✅ Extensible architecture
+4. ✅ Extensible architecture for tables/references/storage backends
-6. ✅ Job requirements alignment
-7. ✅ Multi-LLM cost optimization
+5. ⚠️ Observability/evaluation planned but not implemented yet
-8. ✅ Comprehensive documentation
+6. ✅ Comprehensive documentation to guide further work

 **The core insight**: By treating documents as knowledge graphs and supporting multiple LLM providers with automatic cost optimization, we enable AI to reason about structure and references while minimizing costs, resulting in more precise, grounded, and cost-effective summaries.